Our Board is appointed by Unitywater’s three shareholders: the Noosa, Sunshine Coast and Moreton Bay Regional Councils.

 Jim Soorley, Chairman

 BA (Psych), MA (Org Psych)

-Jim was Lord Mayor of Brisbane from 1991 to 2003.
-He has been the Chairman at Unitywater now for six years.
+Jim was Lord Mayor of Brisbane from 1991 to 2003, and is the inaugural Chairman of Unitywater.
 Involved in many activities in South-east Queensland, he is also the Chair of CS Energy and the LGAQ and AEGIS enterprise, Propel, which works in the public sector to cut costs and improve customer service delivery.